The Anti-Bribery and Anti-Corruption Review: Switzerland

 Moreover, and most importantly, the advantage given to the receiver is subject to forfeiture,58 as well as the advantage given to the payer, for example the payments made according to a contract concluded thanks to the bribe.59 If the assets subject to forfeiture are no longer available, the authorities may uphold a claim for compensation by the state in respect of a sum of equivalent value.60 In a 2019 corruption case (bribes paid in Africa), a Geneva-based company was sentenced by the OAG to pay a fine exceeding US$4 million and to pay a sum equivalent to the proceeds of the deals made thanks to the bribe for an amount exceeding US$95 million (summary penalty order dated 14 October 2019).61

-On 1 January 2021, a new federal Act on Public Procurements will enter into effect.
+On 1 January 2021, a new federal Act on Public Procurements entered into effect.
 Under Article 44 of this Act, an individual or a company can be excluded from an award procedure, deleted from a list or lose a contract already awarded, if said tenderer (an organ of the tenderer, a third party to which the tenderer appeals or an organ of the third party) has violated provisions on combating corruption.
 For exclusion based on corruption, the exclusion can last for up to five years and relates to every public procurement of the Swiss Confederation.62

 Associated offences: financial record-keeping and money laundering